“Remember that the reward for being amazing at your job is more work. Be great but set boundaries. Beware if you ignore this rule.”

 If you’ve tried the above strategies but your boss persists in pushing new projects on you, suggest a share.
 Request your manager’s buy-in on finding a partner who can help you with the project, or who can even take the lead on it.

 Another strategy is to ask if delegation is possible once you’ve gotten the project started.
 Offer to stay available for questions and troubleshooting as needed.
-Though it may be initially hard to set boundaries, your manager will respect you more in the end, and you’ll preserve your energy to keep standing out.
+Though it may be initially hard to set work boundaries, your manager will respect you more in the end, and you’ll preserve your energy to keep standing out.